-In the case of top loading and smaller front loading autoclaves it is not possible to locate the filter inside the vessel due to space constraints and limitations of currently available filter mediums.
-It is then necessary for the filter to be located in a separate pressure vessel outside of the autoclave.
 External exhaust filter housings are located to the upper rear of the autoclave, and protrude from the left-hand side as viewed from the front of the autoclave by up to 200mm.
 In normal circumstances the filter housing will fit into the 300mm space already provided to the rear of the autoclave.
 Special arrangements for the location of exhaust filters can be made on request.

-It is normal for exhaust filter housing to reach temperatures in excess of 100oC, therefore consideration should be given to heat hazards when deciding on the location of an autoclave with an exhaust filter.
+It is normal for exhaust filter housing to reach temperatures in excess of 100°C, therefore consideration should be given to heat hazards when deciding on the location of an autoclave with an exhaust filter.
 Provision should be made to protect personnel from heat hazards whist maintaining adequate access for filter replacement.
 A minimum height of 500mm is required above the top of the filter housing for replacement of the filter.

-Notes:
+Important Notes:

-Provision should be made to guard or insulate pipes exiting the autoclave where these may present a heat hazard.

-If the services described above are not available on the day of commencement of installation it may not be possible to complete the installation as scheduled.

-Charges for repeat visits may be incurred if it is necessary to re-install to modified services.
+- Provision should be made to guard or insulate pipes exiting the autoclave where these may present a heat hazard. - If the services described in this document and from the acknowledgement questionnaire sent at the time of order are not available on the day of commencement of installation it may not be possible to complete the installation as scheduled. - Charges for repeat visits may be incurred if it is necessary to re-install to modified services.

-Full installation instructions can be found in the autoclave instruction manual.